 Rest from activities

-- Resting my appetite from my preferred way of drinking coffee AND going out for it, unless I have a gift card.
-This is a change, and I’ll fill you in as to the why in the next post.
+- Resting my appetite from my preferred way of drinking coffee.
+I’ll have coffee out if I have a gift card.

 - Rest from reading advertisements and magazines (email and snail mail) which will also help me to rest from spending.